ros/rosdistro/REVIEW_GUIDELINES.md

         * The license must be reflected in the package.xml file of all sub-packages in the repository.
         * The source repository must be publicly accessible.
         * The source repository should contain one or more ROS packages (meaning they have a `package.xml` in the source repository).
 Packages that are not ROS packages can be accepted, but they are rare and require special handling in the release repository.
+        * The name of the repository and the packages within it must comply with the guidelines in [REP-144](https://www.ros.org/reps/rep-0144.html).
     1. The best practices for Rolling releases is to use a release repository in the https://github.com/ros2-gbp organization.
 That way this package can be automatically released from Rolling into the next stable ROS distribution.
 There are instructions in https://github.com/ros2-gbp/ros2-gbp-github-org/blob/latest/CONTRIBUTING.md describing how to create one.

     Once the above criteria are satisfied, and the ROS distribution isn't in a "sync freeze", then the PR will be merged.